SilkRose/Pony/stories/letters-from-a-hat/05-fluttershy.md

 Pinkie Pie says: "Friendship is like a party, both are fun and lead to smiles."

-Applejack says: "It’s always worth it to give your family and friends a little love whenever you see them."
+Applejack says: "It's always worth it to give your family and friends a little love whenever you see them."

 And my pass-along message for you is: "Hug your closest pony."